Mortgage Interest Rates On Conventional Versus FHA Loans

 With FHA Loans, here is how mortgage rates work:

-- FHA Borrowers can get the best FHA mortgage rates with 680 credit score
+- Borrowers can get the best FHA mortgage rates with 680 credit score

-- Loan to Value on government loans such as FHA Loans, VA Loans, USDA Loans, has not impact on pricing on mortgage rates.
+- Loan to Value on government loans such as FHA, VA, USDA Loans does have impact on rates if credit scores are under 680

 Mortgage Rate Locks